Caring for Aging Narcissists: 7 Hard Things To Expect

 Aging is difficult for most people.
-For a narcissist, it is a particular kind of crisis.
+For a geriatric narcissist, it is a particular kind of crisis.

-A geriatric narcissist is someone who has Narcissistic Personality Disorder (NPD) traits that last into old age.
+A geriatric narcissist is someone with Narcissistic Personality Disorder (NPD) traits that last into old age.
 These traits include a high sense of self-importance and entitlement, a strong need for admiration, and a lack of empathy.

 The looks fade.
 The career ends.
 The authority that came with a dominant role in the family or workplace gradually transfers to others.
 The audience shrinks.

-What remains when those external props are gone is the disorder at its most exposed.
+What remains when those external props are gone is the disorder at its most exposed form.

-If you are taking care of an aging narcissistic parent, spouse, or family member, read on to learn how their psychology changes, what you can expect in real life, and how to stay mentally healthy, happy, and well-cared for.
+If you are caring for an aging narcissistic parent, spouse, or family member, find out how their psychology changes, what you can expect in real life, and how to preserve your mental peace and physical health.

-Research on personality disorders in older adults suggests that while some traits may shift with age, the core features of narcissistic personality, entitlement, lack of empathy, and need for admiration, tend to persist and even intensify (Oltmanns & Balsis, 2011).
+Research has indeed shown that the core features of narcissistic personality, entitlement, lack of empathy, and need for admiration, tend to persist and even intensify in old narcissists (Oltmanns & Balsis, 2011).

 The narcissist who was demanding at 50 is likely to be more demanding at 75.
-The one who was dismissive of others’ feelings does not suddenly develop emotional attunement in old age.
+If they spent all their youth dismissive of other people’s feelings, they wouldn’t develop emotional sensitivity in old age.

 What changes is the context: they now have more legitimate needs, more dependency on others, and fewer social consequences for bad behavior.
 That combination tends to make the traits more visible, not less.

-For caregivers, this means entering the situation with realistic expectations.
-Hoping that age has humbled them is understandable.
-Planning as though it has is a mistake.
+For caregivers, this means never losing sight of the realistic expectations.
+Hoping that age has humbled your narcissist is an understandable hope, but planning as though it will happen is a mistake.

 For most people, illness and physical decline produce vulnerability and, often, genuine gratitude for care received.
 For a narcissist, these same circumstances tend to become leverage.